rootwyrm/alpine-imager/README.md

 # alpine-imager
-Alpine Linux images for Raspberry Pi, ARM, and other embedded systems
+Alpine Linux images for Raspberry Pi, VMware, Xen, and other systems

 # How to Use
 * Grab the appropriate image from releases.